 The Comparative Literature Program offers the Ph.D. degree with a strong emphasis on individual research under the supervision of a faculty member.
 Candidates for the Ph.D., in addition to research of a comparative nature, study three literatures (one of which may be English and/or American) in the original languages, acquiring an extensive knowledge of the overall development of one.
 Students may choose to focus on a special topic instead of on a third literary tradition.

 Within this framework, each student's program is tailored to individual interests, and may center on a major historical period, such as the Renaissance or the modern age; a genre, such as lyric poetry, epic, drama, or the novel; or any other special emphasis approved by the Graduate Advisor.

 For admission to the Ph.D.
 Program candidates should have an undergraduate major in literature and reading ability in three foreign languages.
-The Group requires three letters of recommendation and a sample of recent written work, and it is recommended that students submit their GRE scores.
+The Group requires three letters of recommendation and a sample of recent written work.
+GRE scores are not required.

 Consult the graduate advising office.